formula1/domain-config-formatter/readme.md

 - At least one site
   - That site can be a string or be an object with at least a subject

-**Buy default**
+**By default**
 - All traffic from unknown hosts are blocked
 - **WARNING** If unknownHost.allow !== none and there is no white list, everything not covered by the blacklist or the allowed types are allowed through and goes to the resolved target
 - all traffic for sites, altnames and unknown hosts should default to `localhost:8080`
   - inorder to change this default, you can set the  `defaultTarget`
 - Each site can also override the default by setting its target
   - Each altsite can override it's subject's target with its own
   - If you'd like an alt site to point to another domain that you host you can just set it like "my.other.site".
     - Ideally the proxy server can see this and handle it internally without having to go through the dns and making an additional request
+  - the parent of the altsites will be considered the new subject
+    - this also goes for any altsites with children as well
 - no need to add the subject in the altnames, that is taken care of
   - You can just add wildcards and direct subdomains
 - we add localhost and 127.0.0.1 to the blacklist